Spring naar inhoud

 Biomarkers in Infants at Risk of Developmental disorders

-In the BIRD project we will investigate early signs of developmental disorders.
-In this study, 1700 children representative of the Dutch population will be assessed to investigate if their neurodevelopmental and motor condition at baby-age is predictive for developmental problems when they are 4-5 years of age.
+In the BIRD project we investigated early signs of developmental disorders.
+In this study, 1700 children representative of the Dutch population were assessed to investigate if their neurodevelopmental and motor condition at baby-age was predictive for developmental problems when they are 4-5 years of age.

 Background